PamodyaMaheshani/Learning-Wish-Krish/Freddie/README.md

-First, user has to enter the distance that how long Freddie .
+First, user has to enter the distance that how long Freddie should jump.
 Then, it checks the distance is 0 or not.
 While the distance is 0, the loop is going.
 Then it checks whether the entered distance is more than or equal to 5, 3 and 1 respectively.
 (Since first jump takes 5 meters, second jump takes 3 meters, and third jump takes 1 meters).
 Then it increases the hop count by 1 and then add the rest time accordingly.

 For some distance, this kind of output should be printed.